firefly-math/firefly-math-exceptions/README.md

 ## Objectives
 - Be easily adoptable by other Java math modules in the ecosystem
-- Standarize the unique code, trigger and context for throwing the exception
+- Standarize the unique code, trigger, and context for throwing the exception
 - Minimize the lines of code required to check for and throw the exception

 ## Features